mozilla/data-docs/src/cookbooks/bigquery.md

 ### On Databricks
 The `shared_serverless_python3` cluster is configured with shared default GCP credentials that will be automatically picked up by BigQuery client libraries.
-It also has the Storage API Connector library added - see example [Python notebook](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/141939).
+It also has the Storage API Connector library added as seen in the example [Python notebook](https://dbc-caf9527b-e073.cloud.databricks.com/#notebook/141939).

 ### On Dataproc